cshanahan1/white_dwarf_analysis_ACS/readme.md

+This repository contains scripts to process ACS parallel fields (drc.fits) files and make photometry catalogs of both point and extended sources in the fields.
+The following outlines what is done to produce the final photometry catalogs and what they contain.

 1. (sort_data_visit_filter.py) Data (drc files) are sorted in subdirectories based on program/visit and then again by filter.
 The program/visit ID is taken from the file name.

 2. (make_source_catalog.py) Source detection is run on each file.
 This process consists of: